cylentro/LaunchBox/readme.md

 Welcome to my interactive portfolio, a project designed to showcase my work, skills, and passion for technology in a more engaging way.
 This repository contains two main components:

-1. **LaunchBox** : The frontend of my portfolio, built with VitePress.
+1.  **LaunchBox**: The frontend of my portfolio, built with VitePress.
 It's a static site that houses all the content about my professional experience, projects, and tech stacks.
+    > The name 'LaunchBox' is a fun wordplay on 'lunchbox.'
+Everybody likes a lunchbox, and it's full of surprise, flavor, and love—which is exactly what I aimed for with this project!
-2. **Nait** : The AI assistant that powers the conversational experience on the site.
+2.  **Nait**: The AI assistant that powers the conversational experience on the site.
 It's a backend service built with Next.js and integrated with the Google Gemini API to answer questions about me based on the portfolio's content.

 ## 🚀 Key Features